awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 }
 ```

-For more information about allowing other AWS services to access your AWS resources, see [Creating a Role to Delegate Permissions to an AWS Service](http://docs.aws.amazon.com/IAM/latest/UserGuide//id_roles_create_for-service.html) in the *IAM User Guide*\.
+For more information about allowing other AWS services to access your AWS resources, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide//id_roles_create_for-service.html) in the *IAM User Guide*\.

-## VPC Access to Splunk<a name="using-iam-splunk-vpc"></a>
+## Access to Splunk in VPC<a name="using-iam-splunk-vpc"></a>

 If your Splunk platform is in a VPC, it must be publicly accessible with a public IP address\.
 Also, grant Kinesis Data Firehose access to your Splunk platform by unblocking the Kinesis Data Firehose IP addresses\.
 Kinesis Data Firehose currently uses the following CIDR blocks\.
 + `34.216.24.32/27, 34.216.24.192/27, 34.216.24.224/27` for US West \(Oregon\)